BenjaminHeist/Python-for-Data-Science-Benjamin-Heist/README.md

 This repository contains the individual assignments of this Python course and was updated continiously.
 Along the course I created a new branch for each individual assignment, that all were merged into the main branch.

+Additional Comments:
+  I have decided not to create a folder structure with individual README files, as repeating information from the main README would be counterproductive.
+I believe it would not  only be redundant, but also unnecessarily complicate the repository.
+Instead, you will find an overview of each task in the relevant section of this README as well as in the respective files through Markdown cells.
+I believe that this structure makes the repository clearer and easier to follow.

+  Thank you for this course!
+I truly enjoyed the classes with the both of you.
+It was clear that you not only enjoyed teaching but also enjoyed working together, which made the experience even better for us.
+I also noticed how the teaching style and course structure improved significantly as the course progressed, which made learning even more engaging.

 ASSIGNMENT 1

 - In the notebook you will find exercises 1-17 of Individual Assignment 1, followed by the respective code solutions in the subsequent cells.